How to secure the ansible key

 The sudoers file for the ansible user must (as per hardening guideline) never contain the "NOPWD"

-Configure the new passwords in your RHAAP/AWX environments, ensuring each environment in Your DTAP
+Configure the new passwords in your RHAAP/AWX environments, ensuring each environment in Your DTAP has an unique set.

 To configure this through the infra.controller_configuration: